google/WebFundamentals/src/content/en/updates/2018/10/paint-timing-issues.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Chrome 69 includes an incorrect change to our paint-timing metrics, which was intended to capture more of the rendering pipeline resulting in some accurate timestamps.
+description: Chrome 69 includes an incorrect change to our paint-timing metrics, which was intended to capture more of the rendering pipeline, but resulted in some inaccurate timestamps.

-{# wf_updated_on: 2018-10-12 #}
+{# wf_updated_on: 2018-10-15 #}
 {# wf_published_on: 2018-10-12 #}
 {# wf_tags: performance #}
 {# wf_blink_components: Blink #}
 {# wf_featured_image: /web/updates/images/generic/warning.png #}
-{# wf_featured_snippet: Chrome 69 includes an incorrect change to our paint-timing metrics, which was intended to capture more of the rendering pipeline resulting in some accurate timestamps. #}
+{# wf_featured_snippet: Chrome 69 includes an incorrect change to our paint-timing metrics, which was intended to capture more of the rendering pipeline, but resulted in some inaccurate timestamps. #}

 # Chrome 69 Paint Timing Issues {: .page-title }